 - 7.1Wait without moving or taking action until a particular unwelcome situation or process is over: most of the workers seem to be sitting the crisis out, waiting to see what will happenMore example sentences

 - After calling his wife he said: ‘All I can do is sit it out and wait until the Tube and buses get going again.’

 - Overnight a bit of a storm started ripping up and we thought we'd better wait, sit it out here until the storm abates.

 - So, why not sit things out, and wait for the next generation of leaders?

-- Stay until the end of (a tedious or lengthy meeting or performance).More example sentences
+- Stay until the end of (a tedious or lengthy meeting or performance): the movie is the worst film I have sat through this yearMore example sentences

 - So, it was a case of fitting in last minute tweaks on that between editing a mammoth group test and sitting through a planning meeting in the afternoon.